dani2442/dani2442.github.io/content/posts/control-theory/index.md

 We outline why these hold and how to construct a minimum-energy control.

----

-### Why the Gramian gives reachability and an explicit minimum-energy control

 Let $d = x(T)-e^{AT}x_0$ be the desired displacement.
 We seek $u(\cdot)$ such that
 $$